Elehuris Montero Preview, Player Props: Rockies vs. Blue Jays

-On Saturday, Elehuris Montero (batting .382 in his past 10 games) and the Colorado Rockies play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
-First pitch is at 8:10 PM ET.
+On Sunday, Elehuris Montero (batting .438 in his past 10 games) and the Colorado Rockies face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+First pitch is at 3:10 PM ET.

-In his last game, he racked up three RBI (going 2-for-4 with a home run) against the Blue Jays.
+In his most recent appearance, he reached base in all four of his plate appearances (2-for-2) against the Blue Jays.

 Elehuris Montero Game Info & Props vs. the Blue Jays